 This recipe was originally posted in September, 2011.
 It has been updated with new photos and content in June, 2021.

 - 3 cups flour you may use half all purpose and half wheat flour

 - 1 cup plus 2 tablespoons granulated sugar

 - 1/2 cup plus 2 tablespoons sweetened coconut flakes

 - 2 1/2 teaspoons cinnamon

 - 1 teaspoon kosher salt

-- 3/4 teaspoons baking powder
+- 3/4 teaspoon baking powder

 - 4 large eggs

-- 1/2 cup plus 1 tablespoon vegetable oil
+- 1/2 cup plus 1 tablespoon canola or coconut oil

 - 1 tablespoon vanilla